Ten Things You Should Know: Haskell Invitational

 Rachel Alexandra winning the 2009 Haskell (Sarah K. Andrew)

-2) The race is held at Monmouth Park in Oceanport, New Jersey.
+2) The race is held at Monmouth Park in Oceanport, New Jersey, often referred to as The Shore’s Greatest Stretch.

 3) The Haskell was run for the first time in 1968 as the Monmouth Invitational Handicap.
 It has been run under its current name since 1981.